-- Only full-time faculty at the ranks of Assistant or Associate Professors are eligible to apply as Principal Investigators.
-Full Professors may apply as collaborators, but the Principal Investigator must be a junior faculty.
+- Only full-time faculty at the ranks of Assistant or Associate Professors are eligible to apply as Principal Investigators (PI).
+Full Professors may serve only as co-investigators or mentors.

-- Investigators from the Jackson Health System and the Miami VA may apply, with at least one full-time UM faculty collaborator.
+- Jackson Health System and Miami VA full-time faculty may apply as PI, with at least one full-time UM faculty co-investigator.

 Who to Contact

-If you have questions about the pilot awards program, please contact Program Administrator, Patricia Avissar at firstname.lastname@example.org or 305-243-5085.
+If you have questions about the pilot awards program, please contact: